AlaskaAirlines/WC-Generator/docs/devSetup.md

 # Preferred development environment

+## macOS

+Auro's development environment uses Node.js tools.
+If you are contributing to Auro on macOS, [Xcode](https://www.freecodecamp.org/news/how-to-download-and-install-xcode/), [Homebrew](https://brew.sh/) and [Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) highly recommended.
+Otherwise, you will encounter issues with the repo's tooling.

+### Why Xcode?

+macOS by itself does not have a way to process binary code.
+While the expectation is not to build a macOS or iOS app, [Xcode](https://www.freecodecamp.org/news/how-to-download-and-install-xcode/) is needed for it's ability to compile C in the Terminal.

+> The powerful open-source LLVM compiler for C, C++, and Objective-C is built into Xcode and available from Terminal.
+With it, your code compiles quickly, and is optimized by Apple to produce blazing-fast apps specifically tuned for the CPUs in iPhone, iPad, and Mac.

+### Why Homebrew?

+While Homebrew comes with a vast array of [additional tooling](https://formulae.brew.sh/formula/) you can install, the main reason for [installing Homebrew](https://brew.sh/) is to unlock your user account from things that macOS typically locks down.
+Once you have Homebrew installed, there is additional access granted to developers for installing tooling.

+### Why Node Version Manager?

+Not everyone, nor is every project on the same version of Node.
+[Node Version Manager](https://github.com/nvm-sh/nvm#installing-and-updating) allows for greater flexibility to run different versions of Node on demand.

 ## Windows

 Auro's development environment uses Node.js tools.
 If you are contributing to Auro on Windows, [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/about) is highly recommended.
 Otherwise, you will encounter issues with the repo's tooling.
 Here are the steps for setting up your development environment to work on Auro and WSL.